nishant-d/devtron-documentation/content/global_configurations/user_access/_index.md

 &nbsp;&nbsp;

-After you have done editing the group permissions.
+Once you are done editing the group permissions.
 Click on `Save`.

 If you want to delete the groups with particular permissions.
 Click on `Delete`.

-### **4. Manage Chart Group Permissions**
+### 4. Manage Chart Group Permissions

 The chart group permissions for the group will be managed in the same way as for the users.
-For reference, check [Manage chart group permissions for users](/global_configurations/user_access/#5-manage-chart-group-permissions)
+For reference, check Manage chart group permissions for users.